-You may have some of these, all of these, or a combination of other symptoms.
-My first order of business is to tell you these are common symptoms of osteoarthritis.
-The good news, most of these can also be managed and prevented.
+The good news, most of these symptoms can be managed, prevented and even reversed.
 The more you know about each of these symptoms, the less scary they become.

 Joint stiffness can be at the top of the list when trying to decipher “what does osteoarthritis feel like” as it is one of the most common symptoms.

 Simply moving your legs while sitting or standing can very easily relieve joint stiffness.
-Ultimately, we want to decrease the time we are spent in one position.
+Ultimately, you want to decrease the time you spend in one position.
 It can be difficult when concentrating on work, playing with grandchildren, and cooking- all tasks where you are distracted by something and movement may slip your mind.